HandCept: A Visual-Inertial Fusion Framework for Accurate Proprioception in Dexterous Hands: Experimental Verification

 The experimental setup is illustrated in Fig.\ref{fig:overview}A. The robot arm and dexterous hand are teleoperated to freely explore the workspace.
 Fig.\ref{fig:overview}B and Fig.~\ref{fig:overview}C depict a typical deployment using one camera and the IMU system.
 For evaluation, an additional overhead camera is used to capture ground truth poses using ArUco markers.

 During trials, the robot moves randomly throughout its workspace, ensuring diverse motion and viewpoint coverage.
-Fig.\ref{fig:exp}B shows the end-effector's 3D trajectory, which spans approximately half of a spherical volume, with directional variation at fixed positions to test sensitivity.
-A comparative plot in Fig.\ref{fig:exp}C shows the ground truth trajectory alongside estimates from each method.
+Three 20 mins trails are conducted and summarized to present the error distribution (Fig. \ref{fig:exp}B).
+Fig.\ref{fig:exp}C shows the end-effector's 3D trajectory, which spans approximately half of a spherical volume, with directional variation at fixed positions to test sensitivity.
+A comparative plot in Fig.\ref{fig:exp}D shows the ground truth trajectory alongside estimates from each method.
 HandCept demonstrates superior performance, effectively resisting drift and achieving higher accuracy than either single-modality approach.